15 Best Places to Live in South Dakota

 Hot Springs

-Although commonly known as ‘Veteran’s Town’, Hot Springs has a diverse population of 3,542 people.
-House prices here are almost insanely low!
-Averaging at just $85,400.
-With median rent at $589, you would kick yourself for not looking at Hot Springs as a place to live in South Dakota.
+Although commonly known as ‘Veteran’s Town,’ Hot Springs has a diverse population of over three thousand residents.
+House prices here are almost insanely low, with the average rent below the national average.
+You would kick yourself for not considering Hot Springs a place to live in South Dakota.

-Being ‘Veteran’s Town’, there are not that many children living in the area.
-Only about 17% of the population are children making for fewer schooling options.
+As a ‘Veteran’s Town,’ few children live in the area.
+A small part of the population are children making for fewer schooling options.
 That said, schools available in Hot Springs are still above average.
-Just don’t go expecting an inner city high-flying school in this small, cosy, city.
+Don’t expect an inner-city high-flying school in this small, cozy city.

-Of course, Evans Plunge Mineral Springs are a big draw to the area, the novelty never wears off!
+Of course, Evans Plunge Mineral Springs is a big draw to the area; the novelty never wears off!

-The low crime rates are another big bonus point for Hot Springs; perhaps due to the aging population but mostly down to the tight-knit mid-west community feel.
+The low crime rates are another big bonus point for Hot Springs, perhaps due to the aging population but mainly the tight-knit mid-west community feel.

 11. Yankton